sjdronkers/Railgorithms/README.md

 python3 main.py
 ```

-You will be guided through the process of picking an algorithm through questions in the terminal.
+You will be guided through the process of picking an algorithm by questions in the terminal.

 ### Structure